 Neil Stewart talks future of retail to Internet Retailing

-Neil Stewart, CEO of Salmon speaks to Internet Retailing on why Programmatic Commerce is the future of retail and the three trends that will enable Programmatic Commerce to succeed.
+Neil Stewart, CEO of Salmon, a Wunderman Commerce Company, speaks to Internet Retailing on why Programmatic Commerce is the future of retail and the three trends that will enable Programmatic Commerce to succeed.

 "IDG recently predicted that online will remain the foremost growing channel at over 68% over the next five years.

 As online continues to grow and offer consumers more choices, retailers need to think ahead and plan what services they can move into place to capture market share.

 An area that we predict will see further development thanks to the proliferation of online is the Internet of Things (IoT).
 As is stands, Cisco predicts that there are more than five billion devices are connected to the internet, and also that by 2020 there will be 26 billion connected devices across the globe.

 Consumers will embrace anything which offers convenience.
 With developments in technology continuing to drive changes in commerce, it is imperative that retailers adapt their methods to match the changing consumer appetite.

 We predict that the IoT and connected devices will bring about a new era in purchasing over the next decade, namely ‘Programmatic Commerce’.
 This is where smart devices will be able to make automatic purchases on behalf of consumers according to pre-set parameters.